Learn Aged Care and Counselling Skills

 Ageing is therefore the result of damage to the cells in our bodies.
 However, the speed at which a person ages will be affected by: their outlook on life, as well as their personal experiences and circumstances.
 Hence, it will vary from person to person.
 However, ageing is not necessarily a negative experience.
 As a person loses in some areas, they may gain in others.
 For example, they may lose some energy, but they may learn the ability to conserve energy.
 They may learn patience, understanding, wisdom and how to make the best use of their life experiences, all of which may improve their lives regardless of any physical changes.

-This course helps you understand ageing and the aged; and provides a foundation for working with the elderly; as a counselor, carer or in any other area of support.
+- This course helps you understand ageing and the aged; and provides a foundation for working with the elderly; as a counsellor, carer or in any other area of support.

 What This Course Can Do For You